ByteDecoder/Queryology/src/Queryology.Tests/README.md

-# RUnning the Queryology Test Suite
+# Running the Queryology Test Suite

-TBD
+The test suite is using **xUnit** as testing framework.
+For *Code Coverage*

+Required VSCode extensions

+- Coverage Gutters
+- .Net Test Explorer

+**Note** Dont forget to activate the *Coverage Glutter Watch* in the bottom option line in VSCode to see line coverage colors in the code.

 ## Running tests with coverage